nessico/pubGwen/README.md

 - Cloudinary API for media management
 - SignalR API for real-time online presence, live chat, and notifications
 - Fluent API and AutoMapper to map table references and relationships
-- Rxjs for persistent client side storage with caching to optimize performance and mapping observables with pipe
+- Rxjs and tokens in local storage for client persistence along with caching to optimize performance and mapping observables with pipe
 - Redis for in-memory cache to store customer basket
 - AWS EC2 linux instance for deployment , AWS RDS for database, AWS CodeBuild and CodePipeline for CI/CD pipeline
 - Angular and BootStrap modules for styling, e.g. toastr, ngx-bootstrap